Service Merchandise: Bankruptcy and liquidation

 While in the process of changing its retail format, a group of creditors forced an involuntary petition for bankruptcy under Chapter 11 on March 15, 1999, seeking court supervision of the company's restructuring.
 The company later filed a voluntary Chapter 11 petition to improve relations with its vendors and creditors in an effort to stabilize its business.
+At the time, it was one of the top ten bankruptcy cases in the nation.

-Raymond Zimmerman, son of the original founders (who had been instrumental in the process of building the family business into a multibillion-dollar chain) resigned as chairman of the board in November 2000.
+Raymond Zimmerman, son of the original founders, resigned as chairman of the board in November 2000.
 The company attempted to pull itself out of bankruptcy once again in summer 2001, but the economic downturn following the September 11 attacks proved to be a hurdle the company could not clear.

-With only 200 catalog showrooms left, the stock valued at less than one cent per share, and no profitability in sight, Service Merchandise ceased operations and shuttered all of its remaining stores by early 2002.
+With only 200 catalog showrooms remaining, the stock was valued at less than one cent per share.
+With no profitability in sight, Service Merchandise ceased operations and shuttered all of its remaining stores by early 2002.

 Showroom ordering process

-Service Merchandise had an unusual ordering process which emphasized the catalog, even within the showrooms.
-Although other chains such as Brendle's, Best Products, Sterling Jewelry & Distributing Company, and McDade's used this model, none were as successful as Service Merchandise, however they too eventually suffered the same fate.
+Service Merchandise had an unusual ordering process that emphasized the catalog, even within the showrooms.
+Other chains such as Brendle's, Best Products, Sterling Jewelry & Distributing Company, and McDade's used this model.
+However, they too eventually suffered the same fate.

-The reason behind offering the catalog showroom approach to retailing was that it reduced the risk of merchandise theft (known in the industry as shrinkage) and also enabled customers to shop without the inconvenience of physically dragging purchases throughout the store.
-The downside to this approach was that it required the customers to give their names, addresses, and phone numbers with each order.
-The risk of identity theft made some customers wary of shopping in such stores, particularly when purchasing simple household items such as batteries.
+The reason behind offering the catalog showroom approach to retailing was that it reduced the risk of merchandise theft, known in the industry as shrinkage, and also enabled customers to shop without the inconvenience of physically dragging purchases throughout the store.

 For non-jewelry orders, customers would enter the showroom and receive a carbon-paper order form and clipboard to record the catalog numbers of desired items.
 Items were displayed in working order in the showroom, allowing customers to test products as they shopped.
 Current Service Merchandise catalogs were placed on stands in strategic locations throughout the store to allow customers to shop for items not on display.
-When ready to place their orders, customers would take the order form to a clerk who would submit the order to the store's stockroom via his computer terminal cash register, as well as take payment for the items.
+When ready to place their orders, customers would take the order form to a clerk, who would submit the order to the store's stockroom via his computer-terminal cash register, as well as take payment for the items.
 The customer would then move to the "Merchandise Pickup Area" near the exit, where the order would emerge from the stockroom on a conveyor belt.